Redux7/redux-from-scratch/README.md

 ## After dependecies(packages) are installed we have to design a structure

-we are going to make three folders inside of src folder and <br />
+we are going to make three folders and index.js that already<br />
-and another important file index.js is going to be outsite
+exist inside of src folder

 ``` bash
 |--  src